MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

     example, the ReAct framework alternates between reasoning and acting to enhance task coherence.

-2.  **Plan-then-Act Architecture:** Divides tasks into two phases---first **generating a global action plan, then executing step by step**.
+2.  **Plan-then-Act Architecture:** Divides tasks into two phases—first **generating a global action plan, then executing step by step**.
     This approach emphasizes forward-looking goal understanding, as seen in methods like **AutoGPT and WebGPT**.

 3.  **Iterative Planning/Replanning:** Accounts for **environmental
     dynamics by adjusting plans in real-time during execution**.
 The